 When you drastically reduce carbohydrates and increase fat in your diet, something called ketosis happens.
 This is a metabolic state that makes your body a fat-burning machine.

-There are different types of Keto diets that give people the opportunity to make choices best for their body and lifestyle.
+There are different types of Keto diets that allow people to make choices best for their body and lifestyle.

 Types of Keto Diets

 There are four generally accepted types of Keto diets; although, two of them have the most science behind their success.